Alex-Ikanow/GridFSZipFile/README.md

-Modification of net.sf.jazzlib.ZipFile supporting GridFS-based files from MongoDB
+Modification of net.sf.jazzlib.ZipFile supporting MongoDB-GridFS-based ZIP files

 GPL2 with classpath exception (due to use of net.sf.jazzlib.ZipFile)

-When used in conjunction with the MongoDB java driver, provides a java.util.zip.ZipFile "interface" that backs directly onto a GridFS file.
+When used in conjunction with the MongoDB java driver, provides a java.util.zip.ZipFile "interface" that backs directly onto a GridFS-uploaded ZIP file.

+The GridFSRandomAccessFile can be also be used standalone, though it will not be that efficient in general cases because it doesn't cache chunks.

 USAGE: